mkudija/blog/content/articles/2018-03-30-share-online.md

   - Helpful: In a remarkable essay titled “On Leisure,” published after Seneca retired, the philosopher wrote in an oblique way about his own experiences: “The duty of a man is to be useful to his fellow-men; if possible, to be useful to many of them; failing this, to be useful to a few; failing this, to be useful to his neighbors, and, failing them, to himself: for when he helps others, he advances the general interests of mankind.”

-**Domocracy in the public square**: need to have a voice in the public square
+**Democracy in the public square**: need to have a voice in the public square

   - builds a strong democracy: for our democracy to be healthy we need a serious conversation in the public square - the Internet is a public square
   - FT, etc.
-  - Toqueville...?
+  - Tocqueville...?

 Independent research notes: https://nadiaeghbal.com/independent-research